DFE-Digital/get-into-teaching-design-history/app/posts/2023-06-21-extending-how-to-become-a-teacher.md

 We also changed the name of the page to more closely match with key search terms.

-Keyword research found that 'How to become a teacher' had a much higher average search volume than 'Steps to become a teacher'.
+Keyword research found that How to become a teacher had a much higher average search volume than Steps to become a teacher.

 ## How we worked